Sociology of health and illness: Africa

 Economically, HIV has a significant negative effect.
 The labor force in Africa is slowly diminishing, due to HIV-related deaths and illness.
 In response, government income declines and so does tax revenue.
 The government has to spend more money than it is making, in order to care for those affected with HIV/AIDS.

 A major social problem in Africa in regards to HIV is the orphan epidemic.
 The orphan epidemic in Africa is a regional problem.
 In most cases, both of the parents are affected with HIV.
 Due to this, the children are usually raised by their grandmothers and in extreme cases they are raised by themselves.
 In order to care for the sick parents, the children have to take on more responsibility by working to produce an income.
 Not only do the children lose their parents but they also lose their childhood as well.
 Having to provide care for their parents, the children also miss out on an education which increases the risk of teen pregnancy and people affected with HIV.
 The most efficient way to diminish the orphan epidemic is prevention: preventing children from acquiring HIV from their mothers at birth, as well as educating them on the disease as they grow older.
 Also, educating adults about HIV and caring for the infected people adequately will lower the orphan population.

 The HIV/AIDS epidemic is reducing the average life expectancy of people in Africa by twenty years.
 The age range with the highest death rates, due to HIV, are those between the ages of 20 and 49 years.
-The fact that this age range is when adults acquire most of their income they cannot afford to send their children to school, due to the high medication costs.
+The fact that this age range is when adults acquire most of their income means they often cannot afford to send their children to school due to the high medication costs.
 It also removes the people who could help aid in responding to the epidemic.